 Andy and Amber and their two kids Jake and Daisy now roam across New Zealand in their converted skoolie.
 Not only did they want to spend more time together as a family but also lower their cost of living.
 They were paying over $3,000 NZD a month in rent, and the cost of buying a home in Auckland averages almost a million.

 Their monthly expenses now average only about $400.
 The couple found that reducing costs is just as important as how they make money.
 They gave up luxuries like going out to restaurants.
 Instead of staying in resorts with hookups, they scout out free camping locations and produce power from their 850-watt solar system.

-To make enough to get by, the couple generated four sources of income.
-One of which includes their Youtube channel, Bus Life NZ, which features videos about their entire conversion process.
+The couple generated four sources of income, one of which includes their Youtube channel, Bus Life NZ, where you can watch videos on their entire conversion process.
 They also have a Patreon page, which you can find here.